UmarHassanMalik/Cloud-/Week 3 Day (5).md

 - Explore, analyze, and visualize logs.
 - Troubleshoot operational problems with ease.
-- Scales with our log volume and query complexity, giving you answers in seconds.
+- Scales with our log volume and query complexity, giving us answers in seconds.
 - Dashboards for complete operational visibility.
 - We can publish log-based metrics, create alarms, and correlate logs and metrics together in CloudWatch.